hellbxy/babycaresite/README.md

 *   **Ensure business continuity:** By having an online presence, businesses could maintain their operations and revenue streams during a difficult time.

 This website is built using HTML, CSS, and JavaScript.
 It includes features for browsing products, adding items to a cart, and making purchases.

-## Getting Started

-To use this project, simply clone the repository and open the `index.html` file in your web browser.

 ## Website Structure